sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/IshwaryaVaradarajanWiki.md

 Week4 (10/21/2017)
 1) Through team meeting and effective communication, work items are seamlessly segregated between team members, hence avoiding redundancy (more than one person working on the same module).

+Week5 (10/28/2017)
+1) Consrtuction of individual components are in progress as planned.
+Developer wait time is eliminated by segregating backlog items well before the start of the construction phase.